Team 18 completes Gen3 Supercars shakedowns - Speedcafe

 Friday 17th February, 2023 - 6:22pm

-The initial batch of 25 Gen3 Supercars have now all been shaken down after Team 18 successfully completed its programme at Winton.
+The initial batch of 25 Gen3 Supercars has now all been shaken down after Team 18 successfully completed its programme at Winton.

 It was a belated outing for the #18 Mark Winterbottom and #20 Scott Pye Chevrolet Camaros, which incurred a technical glitch on the day prior.